- Industry trends in digital banking

 Consumers have been frustrated with traditional banking service providers due to their outdated technology and expensive charges.
 These shortcomings and a growing demand for digital solutions have sped up the transition to digital-only banking.
 It has prompted neobanks to introduce fancy features such as overdraft protection and sign-up bonuses.

 The rise of neobanks, digital-only banks that operate without a single physical office and provide their services entirely through mobile apps, has been unstoppable.
-It’s simple to see why they’ve recently become so popular, given they almost always offer better rates and lower costs than their traditional banking counterparts.
+It’s simple to see why they’ve recently become so popular, given they often offer better rates and lower costs than their traditional banking counterparts.
 With less overhead costs, digital-only banks create a niche among banking customers.
-They are especially interesting for those who want to keep their fees as low as possible and those who want to perform most of their banking needs online via a smartphone.
+They are especially interesting for those who want to keep their fees as low as possible, as well as those who want to perform most of their banking needs online via a smartphone without the need to visit physical branches regularly.

 According to the US Neobank Market Report, digital-only banks are poised to outperform traditional US banking due to their capacity to match the demands of tech-savvy consumers.
 Neobanks do not rely on physical branches for financial and customer assistance.
 Instead, they’re driven by digital channels that appeal to millennials and Gen Z.